WEDNESDAY, JUNE 23, 2021 at 7pm

 Undoubtedly one of the most prolific and internationally in-demand South American composers in his time, Villa-Lobos wrote over 2,000 pieces for orchestra, chamber ensemble, and solo instrument with voice.
 These works were inspired by traditional Brazilian folk music and by the European classical tradition in which he was trained.
 His Bachianas Brasilieras, a set of nine Bach-inspired suites, is a popular example of this balance between musical worlds.

-I. Lamento de Jaci (Jaci’s Lament) - In Brazilian mythology and in Tupi-Guarani, the main language of the Brazilian indigenous people, Jaci is the God of the Moon.
-Depicted here, Jaci is lamenting the fact that the union with Guaraci, the Sun God, is not possible.
-In the legend, Jaci and Guaraci were in love, but their union was impossible because the heat of the sun would be too intense, melting the world, whereas the cries of the moon would flood the earth.
-Therefore the two lovers had to accept they could not be together.
-But Jaci, inconsolable, cried an entire day and night, partially inundating the land and the forming the Amazon River.
+I. Lamento de Jaci (Jaci’s Lament) – In Brazilian mythology and in Tupi-Guarani (the main language of the Brazilian indigenous people), Jaci is the God of the Moon, and Guaraci is the sun God.
+In this legend, Jaci is lamenting that the union with Guaraci cannot consummate.
+The two gods were in love, but their union was impossible because the heat of the sun would melt the world, whereas the weeping of the moon would flood the earth.
+Jaci, inconsolable, wept an entire night, inundating the land and forming the Amazon River.

-II.
-O Rio (The River) - The waters are the main channels of transportation in the forrest.
-Presented here in Rondo form, the river leads us into an adventure discovering 3 legends, The Boto (Pink Dolphin), Iara (the Mother of the Waters), and Muriaquitã (a good luck charm).
+III.
+Rondo – Rivers are the main channels of transportation in the Amazon rainforest.
+Presented here in Rondo form, the river leads us on an adventure, discovering three legends: Boto (Pink Dolphin), Iara (the Mother of the Waters), and Muriaquitã (a good luck charm).

-1. Boto Cor de Rosa - The Pink Dolphin is typical of the Amazon region.
-In the legend, the Boto transforms into a very handsome young man.
-He leaves the water and charms the young female indians, spending romantic time with them.
-Before morning he returns to the water and 9 months later the females give birth to fatherless children.
+1. Boto (Pink Dolphin) – At night, the Boto morphs into a very handsome young man.
+He leaves the water, appears in villages, and romantically charms young indigenous girls.
+At dawn he returns to the water, and nine months later his female conquests give birth to fatherless children.

-2. Iara - Iara is the "Mother of the Rivers" in the Tupi Indian tribe mythology.
-She is a very beautiful young woman with long dark hair, (many times depicted as a mermaid).
-She lives close to water sources in the forest.
-Her beauty is so great and her voice so melodious that it is said that any man who sees her and hears her singing, falls madly in love with her.
-Men become so infatuated with her that they end up jumping into the waters in pursuit of her, disappearing forever.
-(From the OAS Organization of American States)
+2. Iara (Mother of the Waters) – In Tupi mythology, Iara is a very beautiful and mysterious woman with long dark hair, sometimes depicted as a mermaid.
+She lives in ponds, lakes and streams.
+Her beauty is so radiant and her voice so intoxicating that it is said that any man who sees and hears her singing, falls madly in love with her.
+Men become so infatuated with her that they end up jumping into the water in pursuit, disappearing forever.
+(From the OAS, Organization of American States)